 Now obviously, there’s no denying that the Kaplan courses are more expensive than Magoosh’s.
 But you also get what you pay for.
-To put it simply, Kaplan and Magoosh are not even in the same ballpark in terms of study materials.
+To put it simply, Kaplan and Magoosh are not even in the same ballpark in terms of quality and quantity of study materials.

-Between their video lessons, live classes, prep books, live online workshops, quizzes, and practice tests, there is over 700 hours of prep materials!
+Between their video lessons, live classes, prep books, live online workshops, quizzes, and practice tests, there is over 700 hours of Kaplan prep materials.

 However, it’s not just the volume of study materials that Kaplan provides, it’s the structure and curriculum within their courses that should be highlighted as well.